BMW 326: Afterlives

 The Russians were not alone in being impressed by the 326.
 Detailed plans of the sedan and coupé derivative models were also rescued by the British.
-Family connections, involving the founder of the Bristol Aeroplane Company and a Frazer-Nash director who had imported to England and adapted BMW designs in the 1930s, led to Bristol.
-A succession of Bristols cars introduced between 1947 and 1953 were unapologetic developments of the respected BMW design.
-Ten years after the war's end, Bristol's 403 produced between 1953 and 1955 retained a BMW style front grill: under the skin the engine had been extensively upgraded, and the Bristol 403 now offered a claimed output of 100 bhp.
+In the 1930s Frazer-Nash had imported and adapted BMW designs.
+In 1945 just after World War II ended, Frazer-Nash were taken over by the Bristol Aeroplane Company, who negotiated rights to several BMW designs including the 326 and the six-cylinder engine.
+This led to a succession of Bristol Cars introduced between 1947 and 1953 that were unapologetic developments of the respected BMW design.
+Almost ten years after the war's end, the Bristol 403 produced between 1953 and 1955 still retained a BMW style front grille: under the skin the engine had been extensively upgraded, and the Bristol 403 now offered a claimed output of 100 bhp.
 The engine size, at 1971 cc, was unchanged.